dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 One-click installation through the official WordPress Plugin Directory is coming soon.
 In the meantime, clone this repo into your `{Site Root}/wp-content/plugins` folder.
-Then go to your WordPress admin dashboard's Plugins page, and active "DCJ Autocomplete Search".
+Then go to your WordPress admin dashboard's Plugins page, and activate "DCJ Autocomplete Search".

 #### Basic use
 Once the plugin is installed and activated, you're ready to insert the basic widget.
 Under the admin